ArejarrUsiy/BABEL_lab3/README.md

 ## Design notes

-- Learned to call from the bottom to the top using a layered architecture: State → NFA → RegexComponent → RegexParser → RegexEngine.
+- Learned to call from the bottom to the top using a layered architecture
+   - State → NFA → RegexComponent → RegexParser → RegexEngine.

-- The NFA working mechanism can be implemented recursively via _add_state() ε-closure computation.
+- The NFA working mechanism can be implemented recursively
+   - via _add_state() ε-closure computation.

-- To match the parallel transfer of the process simulation state machine can be done like this: current_states → char → next_states.
+- To match the parallel transfer of the process simulation state machine can be done like this
+   - current_states → char → next_states.

-- Regular validity can be verified at initialisation time using standard library precalibration.
+- Regular validity can be verified at initialisation time
+   - using standard library precalibration.